I Don’t Love Him Anymore: Moving On From A Relationship

 When Healing Stalls

-Occasionally, healing will stall, and the pain of a breakup will become overwhelming.
-This doesn't necessarily mean that you've made a mistake or that you need to go out and try to rekindle your relationship immediately.
-Instead, this means you might be experiencing loneliness or discomfort with the novelty of being single.
-Remember that moving forward is not a linear journey.
-You may go months without thinking of your former partner and have a week or two where the pain of a breakup hits you like a ton of bricks.
+Sometimes, healing will stall, and the pain of a breakup may become overwhelming.
+This doesn't necessarily mean that you've made a mistake or that you need to go out and try to rekindle your relationship with your husband or boyfriend.
+Instead, it might mean you are experiencing loneliness or discomfort with the novelty of being single.
+It could be helpful to remember that moving forward is not a linear journey.
+You may go months without thinking of your former partner only to have a week or two where the pain of a breakup hits you like a ton of bricks.
 While it may feel strange, it could be a normal part of the grieving process.

-If, however, you notice that your grief is not resolving, that you are having trouble getting out of bed in the morning, or that you've begun to lose interest in things you previously loved, there could be something more at play.
-Large lifestyle changes can precede conditions like anxiety and depression, and a breakup can be a truly enormous lifestyle change.
+If, however, you notice that your grief is not resolving, it could be a signal of a more serious issue.
+For example, if you are having trouble getting out of bed or you begin to lose interest in things you previously loved, these could be warning signs.
+Significant lifestyle changes like breakups can precede mental health conditions like anxiety and depression, for example.

-Symptoms of anxiety include feeling anxious or nervous for extended periods without a direct cause, physical symptoms such as a racing heart or accelerated breathing, and impending doom feelings.
+Symptoms of anxiety include feeling anxious or nervous for extended periods without a direct cause, physical symptoms such as a racing heart or accelerated breathing, and feelings of impending doom.
 Anxiety can be a temporary condition, but without intervention and treatment, it can also become persistent.

 Depression symptoms can be more difficult to identify because depression affects everybody differently.
-Mood changes are the most significant change and can include increased feelings of irritability, anger, exhaustion, or apathy.
-Physical changes, such as weight loss or gain, increased or decreased sleeping patterns, and chronic exhaustion, can all indicate the presence of depression, as well.
+Mood changes are the most significant symptoms and can include increased feelings of irritability, anger, exhaustion, or apathy.
+Physical changes such as weight loss or gain, increased or decreased sleeping patterns, and chronic exhaustion, can also indicate the presence of depression.

-If you have developed the symptoms of anxiety or depression, don't try to handle it yourself; both of these conditions require the intervention and subsequent treatment of mental health professional.
-Both disorders can significantly impact the quality of life, and both can prove dangerous for someone's overall health and longevity.
+These disorders can significantly impact one’s quality of life, and both can compromise overall health and longevity.
+If you have developed the symptoms of anxiety or depression, it’s not advisable to try to handle it yourself.
+Both of these conditions require the intervention and subsequent treatment of mental health professional.